 The kidneys function as our body’s filters, cleaning the blood of waste and impurities.
 They also release hormones that regulate blood pressure, control production of red blood cells, and promote growth of healthy bones.

 Those people who need kidney transplants have suffered from some form of kidney failure, which can be a result of diabetes, high blood pressure or a number of diseases that can be inherited.
 If left untreated, kidney failure can be fatal.

-While most people are born with two kidneys, we can survive with one.
-That is how individuals are able to be living kidney donors, and help save the lives of a loved one or even a complete stranger, as in the case of altruistic donation.
+While most people are born with two kidneys, all humans can survive with one.
+This is how individuals are able to be living kidney donors and help save the lives of a loved one or even a complete stranger, as in the case of altruistic donation.

 - The average amount of time that someone waits for a kidney transplant is five years.

 - In 2013, there were 16,895 kidney transplants performed nationally.